Rasikakale16/Webstore/README.md

 # chrome-extension - Webs store
-- saves websites you want.
+- saves websites and current tab of your window.